jaffarkeikei/InsightEd/README.md

 ```
-Why EduNova?
+Why InsightEd?

 We don’t just automate feedback—we reignite the human connection in education.
-By empowering Black students, parents, and teachers with AI-driven insights, EduNova turns systemic challenges into transformational opportunities.
+By empowering Black students, parents, and teachers with AI-driven insights, InsightEd turns systemic challenges into transformational opportunities.
 ```